Carriage of pregnant women

 Classification of «PRM» passengers

-- BLND - Persons who are visually challenged or blind.
+- BLND - visually impaired or blind passengers.

-- DEAF/BLND - Persons who are blind, deaf and mute and able to move with accompanying person only.
+- DEAF/BLND - blind, deaf and mute passengers who are able to move with accompanying person only.

 Pre-flight arrangement is required to provide travel of physically challenged passengers.

 You may contact «RusLine» Aviation Company at our Contact Centre or by phone not later than 24 hours prior to the flight in order to arrange transportation

 (The price for a call is 64-68 RUB/min incl.
 VAT, depending on the telecommunication operator, including waiting time and talk time with the operator) or +7 (495) 933 23 33 (for calls outside the Russian Federation).

 1. A passenger who arrives on an airline’s flight and who has not received admission to enter the country of destination for any reason should